 Query Summary

-Summary of query specifications, statistics of extracted data and maps of the extent and coverage of the applied habitat preferences.
+Summary of query specifications, statistics of extracted data and maps of the extent and coverage of the selected habitat preferences.

 Dispersal Probability Maps